cosmos/cosmos-sdk/docs/architecture/adr-071-crypto-v2-multi-curve.md

 #### Loading and storing implementations

-Storing crypto providers and all data related to them (keys, special configurations) will be addressed in the same way as expressed for the cosmos-sdk, that is, by using the [Keyring](https://github.com/cosmos/cosmos-sdk/blob/439f2f9d5b5884bc9df4b58d702555330549a898/crypto/keyring/keyring.go#L58-L109) interface to abstract the storage backends.
+Alternatives:

-*Note:* this is subject to change since this approach will require decoupling the Keyring package from the cosmos-sdk to avoid having CometBFT import artifacts from that repository.
+* Low impact / minimal dependencies: The corresponding CryptoProvider [Protobuf message](#protobuf-message-structure) can be directly stored on disk in a dedicated directory in an encoding format of choice (text, JSON).

-#### Proposed directory structure
+* Greater impact / better security: Use cosmos-sdk's [Keyring](https://github.com/cosmos/cosmos-sdk/blob/439f2f9d5b5884bc9df4b58d702555330549a898/crypto/keyring/keyring). to manage CryptoProviders along with its private keys.
+This specifically applies to the `FilePV` implementation, which could store its private keys in Keyring instead of a file in the filesystem.
+This approach will require decoupling the Keyring package from the cosmos-sdk to avoid having CometBFT import artifacts from that repository.

-Implementations of crypto providers (previously Privval implementations) should be in their own directory.
+Implementations of crypto providers (previously `Privval` implementations) should be in their own directory:

 ```
 cometbft/